gurselturkeri/gurselturkeri.github.io/_pages/about.md

 </div>

-I am a highly motivated Mechanical Engineering graduate from Gaziantep University, ranked second in my class, equipped with practical experience from various projects and internships.
-I am seeking an opportunity to apply my technical skills and problem-solving abilities in a challenging and innovative environment.
+<p><i>I am a highly motivated Mechanical Engineering graduate from Gaziantep University, where I proudly ranked second in my class.
+With hands-on experience gained from a range of projects and internships, I am eager to apply my technical skills and problem-solving abilities in a stimulating and innovative environment.</i></p>